Why do tarot cards fall out of the deck when you’re shuffling?

 #2- Disconnected from your cards

-If you are feeling disconnected from your cards, there are a few reasons for this.
+Sometimes, tarot cards fall out of the deck while shuffling because you’re disconnected from them.
+If you are feeling disconnected from your cards, there are a few possible reasons for this.

 - Perhaps you haven’t picked up your deck for a while.

 - Or maybe you’ve traveled with it and the cards have absorbed negative or foreign energy from different environments.

 - Did you let another person borrow your deck and now their energy is attached to your cards?

 In these instances and others, it is recommended that you cleanse your tarot cards.

 Consider your own energy, too.
 If your energy is tired, agitated, or hurried, do the reading at a later time.
 Sometimes dropping lots of cards can be a sign of energy being scattered or low.
 In that case, information from tarot readings may be unclear.